Group gradings on triangularizable algebras: Abstract

 \section{Abstract}

-The classification of isomorphism classes of group gradings on a given algebra is an interesting problem.
-However, not much has been done in the context of non-simple algebras and the infinite-dimensional ones.
-In this work, we focus our attention on an algebra that is neither simple nor finite dimensional.
-More precisely, we classify the group gradings on the infinite upper triangular matrix algebra.
-The definition of an infinite-dimensional upper triangular matrix algebra is a particular case of a triangularizable algebra, in the sense defined by Mesyan \cite{Mesb}.
-The topology on the infinite-dimensional algebras play a fundamental role in our main results.
+Classifying isomorphism classes of group gradings on algebras presents a compelling challenge, particularly within the realms of non-simple and infinite-dimensional algebras, which have been relatively unexplored.
+This study focuses on a kind of algebra that is neither simple nor finite-dimensional, aiming to classify the group gradings on triangularizable algebras as defined by Mesyan in 2019.
+The topology of infinite-dimensional algebras, along with the role of idempotent elements, plays a crucial role in our findings, leading to new insights and a deeper understanding of their structure.